-If you (policyholder) apply to take out supplementary health insurance simultaneously with a request to take out public healthcare insurance for the same person, that supplementary insurance comes into force on the same day that the public healthcare insurance for that person commences.
+If the application for the Flexpolis No Risk II or No Risk III is made simultaneously with an application for public health insurance for the same person, the supplementary insurance incepts on the day that the public health insurance incepts for that person.
 In all other cases, the supplementary insurance commences on 1 January of the following year.

-If you (policyholder) submit a request to take out supplementary insurance for someone, we assume that by doing so, you have authorised us to terminate the supplementary healthcare insurance that person has with a previous health insurer.
-If you do not want this, you must notify us thereof in writing when making the application.
+If you (policyholder) apply for a Flexpolis No Risk II or No Risk III, we assume that, by doing so, you (policyholder) have authorised us to terminate your supplementary healthcare insurance with the previous health insurer.
+If you (policyholder) do not want this, you (policyholder) must notify us in writing when making the application.